Plantation Fraud Crime Attorneys

 Medicare is run by the federal government and provides health care services to individuals over a certain age.
 Medicare fraud is investigated by the Office of Inspector General at the U.S. Department of Health & Human Services.
 Medicaid, on the other hand, is run by the state government and is provided to individuals based on financial need.
 The Medicaid Fraud Control Unit in Florida is run by the state Attorney General’s office.

-Get Help for Your Fraud Charges from an Experienced Plantation Fraud Crimes Attorney
+Get Help for Your Fraud Charges from Experienced Plantation Fraud Crime Attorneys

-If you have been charged with any type of fraud in Florida state or federal court in Fort Lauderdale or Miami and surrounding areas, call Carl H. Lida at (954) 472-5001, or contact us online.
+If you have been charged with any type of fraud in Florida state or federal court in Fort Lauderdale or Miami and surrounding areas, call Lida Law, PLLC at (954) 472-5001, or contact us online.
 We offer a no-cost, confidential consultation to learn about your case and let you know how we may be able to help you.